 Treatments and drugs

-Several types of psychotherapy in particular may be helpful, including:
+Several types of individual psychotherapy may be helpful, such as:

 In addition to individual therapy sessions, family therapy or group therapy also may be recommended.

 Lifestyle and home remedies

 You can do some things for yourself that will build on your treatment plan.
 In addition to professional treatment, follow these self-care tips:

 Coping and support